about

 Imperfection is beauty.

-Everyone deserves access to an arts education, art supplies, and opportunities to share their work.
+Everyone deserves access to arts education, art supplies and opportunities to share their work.

 Representation matters.
-Art is a vehicle to share alternative stories from alternative perspectives.
+Art is a vehicle to share stories from diverse perspectives.

 Art is the pulse of a culture and we artists are historians—descendants of ancient cave painters.